Advice

 What is the prime interest rate?

-Often just called the prime rate, this is the benchmark interest rate that banks use when lending money to customers who have a good credit history.
+It is the benchmark interest rate that banks use when lending money to customers who have a good credit history.
 In simple terms, it’s the starting point for most types of personal lending in South Africa.

 Think of it like this: the Reserve Bank sets a rate called the repo rate – this is the rate at which it lends money to commercial banks.
 Banks then add a margin to the repo rate to cover their costs and risks.
 The result?
 The prime rate.
 Currently, the margin is usually around 3.5% above the repo rate, though it can change depending on economic conditions.